earthspay/earths-documentation/en/smart-contracts/smart-accounts.md

 * Orders are checked by traders’ account scripts \(in case they are smart\).
 * Exchange Transaction is checked by transaction sender’s \(Matcher’s\) script account if it’s set.

-Waves also added trader’s script check in Matcher.
+Earths also added trader’s script check in Matcher.
 When it receives an order from a smart account, it executes the script for the order.

 ### Fee Calculation Rules for Trading